-This is our 7th year of homeschooling.
+This is our 7th year of homeschooling, and we decided to change math and do this Teaching Textbooks review.
 In that time, we have used a lot of different curricula and resources for all of our subjects, except for math.
-We’ve always used the same math curriculum, but this was the year to change that up as well.
 The kids were getting older and outgrowing their old curriculum.
 Plus, they wanted some independence from mom.

 Since making the switch to Teaching Textbooks, both of my kids are doing math without complaint (which is huge) and learning!
 That is the most important thing to me in a curriculum.
 However, there are some other aspects of Teaching Textbooks I really like.
 I’ve been talking to friends at Teaching Textbooks about those things and they asked if I could share them with the world, so here are some things that I believe set Teaching Textbooks apart from other homeschool math curriculum.